surveysolutions/docs/content/getting-started/portal/index.md

 - ***Server extension request***;
 - ***Transfer server ownership***.

 Each request is an electronic form that must be filled out by the user.
 Incomplete, inaccurate or misleading information may delay processing or cause the request to be rejected.
 After the submission each request is assigned a 4-digit request number and appears in the requests list (see requests page above).

+See also the relevant information on [cloud server requests](/faq/cloud-server-request/).

 ### Notifications